Events Calendar

 Josh Breeding, PharmD, BCPS, Board Co-Chair

-A clinical pharmacy leader at the U of MN Medical Center specializing in cardiology and pulmonology pharmacology, Josh specializes in the pharmaceutical care of complex heart and lung patients.
+JB is a clinical pharmacy leader at the University of Minnesota Fairview Medical Center specializing in cardiology and pulmonology pharmacology, the pharmaceutical care of complex heart and lung patients.
 A founding member of MTHC, he contributes health care expertise, leadership, and education and training skills.

 Photo by Kristen Jamieson